raeleus/Hashtag-DnD/README.md

 # VTOL Knights
-A Scenario script for AI Dungeon based on Hashtag DND
+A Scenario script for AI Dungeon based on Hashtag DnD

 VTOL Knights is a futuristic/apocalyptic scripted AI Dungeon scenario that gives you a variety of tools to enhance your adventure!